You are not fat. You may have fat, but fat does not define you.

 Your desire to change needs to be great enough to push you forward.
 It needs to be much stronger than your desire to continue your current behaviors and remain how you are.

 Exercise and healthy eating keep your brain fit.
 They improve your balance and coordination and allow oxygen supply to your cells.
 They improve concentration, help with self-control, and help you think clearly, making you in change of you.
 Here are some more benefits:

-- Keeps your body fit and able
+- Keeps your body fit and healthy

-- Boosts your immune system
+- Helps boost your immune system

 - Has anti-aging effects